-Imaging stress tests are usually safe and can be done with little or no radiation.
-But for people at low risk, such tests may produce false-positive results, which can trigger unnecessary follow-up tests that expose you to additional radiation.
+Imaging stress tests are usually safe and can use little or no radiation.
+But for people at low risk, the tests may produce false alarms.
+This can lead to follow-up tests that you don’t really need.
+The extra tests can expose you to more radiation.
 Inappropriate testing can also lead to unnecessary treatment.

 When do people with chest pain need imaging tests?